 - difficulty in urinating (passing water)

-Keep ACTACODE in a cool dry place where the temperature stays below 30°C and protect from light.
+Keep ACTACODE in a cool dry place, protected from light, where the temperature stays below 30°C.

 Keep your medicine in the bottle it was provided in until it is time to take it.

 Store ACTACODE where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.